How Tos

 After the 30-day onboarding period.
 You will get a reminder and an example bill first.

-This is a best-case playbook for a smooth rollout with clear messages, a clean first bill, and fewer disputes.
-Use it as a template and adjust to your park.
+This is a best-case playbook for a smooth rollout (clear messages, clean first bill, fewer disputes).

-Keep one point of contact for questions, keep messages short and consistent, and move at a pace your team can support.
+Keep one point of contact for questions (one email, one phone number), keep messages short and consistent, and move through the timeline at a pace your team can support.

 Prep (before Week -3)